TCP-Lab/transportome_profiler/README.md

 This repository contains the code for the analysis on the expression profile of the transportome in Cancer based on the [MTP-DB](https://github.com/TCP-Lab/MTP-DB).

+> Read the preprint here: [Profiling the Expression of Transportome Genes in cancer: A systematic approach](https://doi.org/10.1101/2023.07.18.549498)

 This is a two-step process.
 The database is queried for information by the script in `src/geneset_maker`.
 The algorithm generates gene sets ready for use by GSEA.
 We then generate a series of DEG tables with `src/run_dea` based on the